cloudflare/cloudflare-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 {{<Aside type="warning" header="Important">}}

-Currently, WAF migration is not ready for zones of [Tenant](/tenant) accounts.
+Currently, WAF migration is not available for zones of [Tenant](/tenant) accounts.

 {{</Aside>}}